Our website uses cookies for statistical purposes.

 You may be required to bring proof of your eligibility in addition to documents establishing your identity and residence.
 Examine the eligibility requirements and, if necessary, bring in further documentation.
 Additional paperwork that may be required includes a marriage certificate and birth certificates for both parents to pursue the application process for citizenship by descent in Mexico.

 In addition to this, you can interact with our immigration lawyers in Mexico if you want to relocate to Mexico.
 They can help you in the application, and submission process.
 Living in Mexico has many advantages and has long been a favorite among Americans who reside north of the border.
 It offers wonderful cross-cultural exposure.
 Due to its proximity to the US, it is also a well-liked retirement destination for Americans.
 Beautiful beaches, intriguing landmarks, welcoming inhabitants, a pleasant environment all year round, inexpensive cost of living, and a high standard of living are all features of Mexico.
-So if you are interested to relocate to Mexico, get in touch with our lawyers.
+So if you are interested in relocating to Mexico, get in touch with our lawyers.

 Application process for Mexico citizenship by descent

-If you are in Mexico, you will submit your documents to the secretary of the foreign affairs office, either by email or in-person, get in touch with them to find out which option is best.
+If you are in Mexico, you will submit your documents to the secretary of the foreign affairs office, either by email or in person, get in touch with them to find out which option is best.
 If you are not in Mexico, take those documents to the nearest Mexican embassy or consulate.
 Call ahead to check whether an appointment is necessary or if the forms may be dropped off.
 The government may take a year or more to review your forms after you submit them.
 You will be invited to take an exam testing your knowledge of the Spanish language as well as Mexico’s history and culture near the end of the application process.
 This test includes multiple-choice questions as well as a reading comprehension portion to assess your language skills.
 After passing your citizenship test, you will be requested to pay a fee of around 1400 pesos, which is the final stage in the process.
 You will be notified that your paperwork has been cleared and that you are now a Mexican citizen.
 The method may take a year or more, so be patient.

 If you have any further questions regarding citizenship by descent in Mexico, you can rely on the legal services of our lawyers.
 The seasoned lawyers at our law office in Mexico City can provide you with detailed answers in this regard.
 We can also advise if you are interested in immigration to Mexico through the investor visa.
-The seasoned immigration lawyers located at our law firm in Mexico can also guide you if you are interested to apply for citizenship in Mexico.
+The seasoned immigration lawyers located at our law firm in Mexico can also guide you if you are interested in applying for citizenship in Mexico.
 Although there are certain administrative requirements to residing in Mexico, the visa policy enables you to remain for up to 180 days without trouble.
 A basic tourist visa is renewable if you cross the border and then return, allowing you an additional 180 days in the nation.

 Does Mexico allow dual citizenship?